 The next question that comes up is, how do we show this on the income statement?
 In reading and interpreting appropriate sections of GAAP, it would not be appropriate to net the income with the related expenses.
 This situation does not meet the criteria to net items together on the income statement.
 So, then we have the question of whether it should be included in operating income or other income.
 While GAAP is less clear here, the general rule of thumb is that if the activity is more of a financing activity (which it appears to be since we recorded it as a loan), we would include it in other income, grouped with interest income and interest expense below operating income.
 Based on this guidance, it would be appropriate to record the income “below the line” as other income.

-In the meantime, if you have any further questions, please reach out to our team of financial advisors at Wipfli.
+If you have any further questions, please reach out to our team of financial advisors at Wipfli.

 Also make sure to visit our COVID-19 resource center, where you can find more resources to help navigate the impact of the coronavirus.